GopherParrot/Metaballs/README.md

 The surface of the final blobby shape isn't a pre-defined mesh; it's an isosurface.
 An isosurface is a 3D surface where every point on it has the exact same value in a scalar field.
 In the case of metaballs, the scalar field is the sum of the influence fields, and the iso-value is the chosen threshold.

-## The magic behind
+## The Math Behind the "Magic"
-there's no magic, magic isn't real, it's all Math!
-The mathematical function for a single metaball's influence at a point is often an inverse distance function, like:
+There's no magic, magic isn't real, it's all math!
+The effect is created by a function that defines the strength of each metaball's field.
+While many functions can be used, a common one is the inverse-square distance function:
 # $$f(x,y,z) = \frac{R^2}{(x-x_0)^2+(y-y_0)^2+(z-z_0)^2}$$
 Where:
  - $(x,y,z)$ is the point being evaluated.